Skip to main content

 The GNU Project recommends that any programmer looking to build software that would generally be run over a network consider the AGPL.
 However, making this decision does come with potential drawbacks.
 In choosing this particular license, a developer is basically ensuring that no future versions can be made proprietary, which might not make their code popular among commercial software enterprises.
 (For example, Google has a strict policy prohibiting any use of AGPL-licensed code.)
 And, with the growing popularity of SaaS as a business model, that developer might be cutting themselves out of a large swath of the market.

 One well-known company that previously used AGPL is MongoDB, the popular NoSQL database program.
-All versions released prior to October 16, 2018 were licensed under the GNU AGPL.
+All versions released prior to October 16, 2018, were licensed under the GNU AGPL.
 However, the company switched to their own Server Side Public License for everything released after that.

-Future of the AGPL License
+Frequently Asked Questions About the AGPL License